-Given instruction using the Sunshine State Standards, SWD in grades three through five will increase their mathematics skills as evidenced by a twenty-seven percentage point increase to attain the NCLB requirement of fifty percent of students scoring FCAT Achievement Level 3 or higher on the 2006 FCAT Mathematics administration.
+Given instruction using the Sunshine State Standards, SWD in grades three through five will increase their mathematics skills as evidenced by a sixteen percentage point increase of student scoring at FCAT Achievement Level 3 or higher on the 2007 admininstration.

-Given instruction using Sunshine State Standards, students in grade four will improve their writing skills as evidenced by a one point increase in the percentage of students scoring 4.0 or higher on the 2006 administration of the FCAT Writing Test as compared to the 2005 administration of the FCAT Writing Test.
+Given instruction using Sunshine State Standards, students in grade four will improve their writing skills as evidenced by a one point increase in the percentage of students scoring 4.0 or higher on the 2007 administration of the FCAT Writing+ Test as compared to the 2006 administration of the FCAT Writing+ Test.

-Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by an increase in the mean scale score to meet or exceed the State's mean scale score on the 2006 administration of the Science FCAT.
+Given instruction using the Sunshine State Standards, students in grade five will improve their science skills as evidenced by a twenty-five point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2007 administration of the FCAT Science Test as compared to the 2006 administration of the FCAT Science Test.

-Given a school-wide focus on parental involvement, parental role in assisting student learning will be integrated into the school program as evidenced by an increase of five percentage point in the number of parents attending related school-sponsored events during the 2005 - 2006 school year documented in attendance logs of related activities offered as compared to the 2004 - 2005 school year.
+Given a school-wide focus on parental involvement, parental role in assisting student learning will be integrated into the school program as evidenced by an increase of three percentage points in the number of parents attending related school-sponsored events during the 2006 - 2007 school year as documented in attendance logs of related activities offered as compared to the 2005 - 2006 school year.

-Given school-wide focus on a discipline plan, student behavior will improve as evidenced by a decrease of one percentage point in the number of outdoor suspensions during the 2005-2006 school as compared to the number suspensions during the 2004-2005 school.
+Given school-wide focus on a discipline plan, student behavior will improve as evidenced by a decrease in the number of outdoor suspensions during the 2006-2007 school as compared to the number suspensions during the 2005-2006 school.

-Given a school-wide focus on developing and implementing a comprehensive technology plan, our school will score at the intermediate level of technology planning, as evidenced by the results of the 2005-2006 STaR School Profile
+Given a school-wide focus on developing and implementing a comprehensive technology plan, our school will score at the intermediate level of technology planning, as evidenced by the results of the 2006-2007 STaR School Profile

-Given instruction dedicated to fitness related activities on a daily basis, students in grades two through five should improve fitness performance as evidenced by a three percentage point increase on the 2006 FITNESSGRAM as compared to the 2005 results.
+Given instruction dedicated to fitness related activities on a daily basis, students in grades two through five should improve fitness performance as evidenced by a three percentage point increase on the 2007 FITNESSGRAM as compared to the 2006 results.

-Given a school-wide focus on promoting the French program, students in grades one and two will increase participation in the after school French program by an increase of one percentage point when comparing September 2005 attendance to May 2006 attendance.
+Given a school-wide focus on promoting the French program, students in grades one through three will increase participation in the after school French program by an increase of one percentage point when comparing September 2006 attendance to May 2007 attendance.

-Given a focus on proper utilization of funding resources, Coconut Grove Elementary will rank at or above the ninetieth percentile on the State of Florida ROI index publication during the 2005 - 2006 school year.
+Given a focus on proper utilization of funding resources, Coconut Grove Elementary will rank at or above the forty-seventh percentile on the State of Florida ROI index publication during the 2006 - 2007 school year.

-The Organizational Performance Self-Assessment Survey showed that staff members are generally satisfied with the total school program.
+The Organizational Performance Improvement Self-Assessment Survey showed that staff members are generally satisfied with the total school program.
 Staff members identified the categories of business results and strategic planning as areas that the school needs to address.